-This week I noticed we sold 50% more subscriptions than the average weeks.
-Wow!
-Was my first reaction.
-After three minutes of uncontrolled enthusiasm I was wondering why.
+This week, I noticed we sold 50% more subscriptions than an average week.
+“Wow!” was my first reaction.
+After three minutes of uncontrolled enthusiasm, I was left wondering why.

-That was not a great help, it did not explained me which marketing action is producing results.
+That wasn’t a great help.
+It didn’t explain to me which marketing action is producing results.

-Then I opened my ClickMeter account, I clicked the list of links and then I filtered by “last 7 days”.
-There it is, the list of all sources ordered by the most clicked, no doubt from where the conversions were coming: a tweet we made was posted many times and is leading visitors to an Interesting article we made on our blog.
-That encouraged me to create similar articles and to buy visibility on Twitter about some specific keywords.
+Then I opened my ClickMeter account, clicked the list of links and then I filtered by “last 7 days”.
+There it is, the list of all sources ordered by the most clicked.
+There was no doubt where the conversions were coming – a tweet we made was reposted many times, leading visitors to an interesting article we made on our blog.

 Bingo!
-We have got another piece of validated learning and we will spend our (and our investors money) wisely.
+We got another piece of validated learning and will spend our money wisely.

-Google Analytics provides on-site analytic to help you understand what happens on your website (on-site analytic) it tells you how many visits, what time of the day, which browser they use and try to make you understand who is your average visitor.
+Google Analytics provides on-site analytic to help you understand what happens on your website.
+It tells you how many visits you got, what time of the day they occurred and which browser was used to help you understand who your average visitor is.

-CM was specifically created to determine which source of traffic is most valuable for your business.
+ClickMeter was specifically created to determine which source of traffic is most valuable to your business.

-CM track clicks at the source level, by providing you with a tracking link that track the users before they arrive to your website.
+While ClickMeter track clicks at the source level.
+It provides you with tracking links that collect data on users before they arrive on your website.

 1) Google Analytics is not that accurate.

-B) Google Analytics places a cookie on the machine that visits the website, then Google Analytics reads the cookie information to determine the visitor.
+Secondly, Google Analytics places a cookie on the device that visits a website, then Google Analytics reads the cookie information to determine the visitor.
 Therefore, if cookies are blocked, no tracking will occur.

-ClickMeter tracking technology is based on link redirects and is 100% accurate with tracking the number of clicks from a specific marketing source.
+ClickMeter tracking technology is based on link redirects and is 100% accurate in tracking the number of clicks from a specific marketing source.
 ClickMeter does not require any code to be installed.

-Unlike tools like Google Analytics, KissMetrics and Omniture, ClickMeter have always been a way to gather website metrics when you don’t control the website.
+Unlike tools like Google Analytics, KissMetrics and Omniture, ClickMeter has always been a way to gather website metrics when you don’t control the website.

 Want metrics for a message you wrote on Twitter or Pinterest?
 Use a tracking link.
 Want data from a blog post?
-From a product you are advertising like an affiliate?
-You can use a ClickMeter link for that, too.
+Or from a product link you are advertising as an affiliate?
+You can use a ClickMeter link for all these things too.

 3) Google Analytics provides ONLY aggregated reports.

-As an example: if you suspect to be the victim of click-fraud activities you need a detailed report showing each click by IP and timestamp to ask a refund for the “fake” visibility you paid for.
-You can find many other reasons you may need detailed reports.
-Unfortunately GA is only providing aggregated stats and there is no way to access to a click by click report like in ClickMeter.
+For example, if you suspect you’re the victim of click-fraud, you’ll need a detailed report showing each click by IP and timestamp to request a refund for the ‘fake’ visibility you paid for.
+You can find many other reasons you may need detailed reports too.
+Unfortunately, Google Analytics only provides aggregated stats and there is no way to access a click-by-click report like in ClickMeter.

-- ClickMeter tracking technology is based on link redirects and is 100% accurate with tracking the number of clicks (unique and non-unique) from a specific link or campaign.
+- ClickMeter tracking technology is based on link redirects and is 100% accurate when it comes to tracking the number of clicks – unique and non-unique – from a specific link or campaign.

 - ClickMeter does not require any code to be installed on the site you’re tracking.

-- All reports are available in aggregated and detailed mode.
+- All reports are available in aggregated and detailed modes.

 You can find out more about this in ClickMeter’s knowledge base: Should I use ClickMeter or Google Analytics?

-- Google Analytics serves it’s purpose and is excellent for tracking time on site, new vs returning user, user’s device, language, browser, flash version and so many other areas entry and exit point on the website.
+- Google Analytics serves it’s purpose and is excellent for tracking time on site, new vs returning users, user devices, languages, browsers, and so many other points of entry and exit to your website.

-ClickMeter allows clients to setup campaigns for referral traffic.
-Each unique link is created and tracked in the easy to use client dashboard.
-The link is created by giving a final destination, and also labeling where this link will be placed in the marketing strategy.
-Once the link is created, our clients are able to place that link on an inbound marketing website and EVERY CLICK is counted.
+ClickMeter allows clients to set up campaigns for referral traffic.
+Each unique link is created and tracked in an easy-to-use dashboard.
+The link is created by giving a final destination and also labeling where this link will be placed as part of your marketing strategy.
+Once the link is created, our clients are able to place that link on an inbound marketing website and every click is counted.

-This is done by using redirects. the following image show the tracking process:
+This is done by using redirects – the following image shows the tracking process:

 No website?
 No Problem!

-ClickMeter tracks the clicking activity without needing to add code to your website.
-ClickMeter will track activity sent to your Facebook, Twitter, Tumblr or any other web property where you are unable to place a Google Analytics pixel.
+ClickMeter tracks click activity without needing to add code to your website.
+This mean you can track activity sent to your Facebook, Twitter, Tumblr or any other web property where you are unable to place a Google Analytics pixel.

 You can serve your customers with better reports!
 ClickMeter is popular with Ad operations teams in particular.
-They use it to track hundreds of inbound marketing campaigns at once, and produce reports to track response rate of each campaign.
-And if you represent a web-marketing agency or a publisher all reports can be shared in read-only mode with a simple 2-minute setup.
+They use it to track hundreds of inbound marketing campaigns at once and produce reports to track the response rate of each campaign.
+If you represent a web-marketing agency or a publisher, all reports can be shared in read-only mode with a simple 2-minute setup.